VA FileMan V. 22.2 Programmer Manual Banner

 TEXT_WIDTH

-• Text that is displayed on the current device is formated to a line length of IOM-5 if IOM is defined, or to 75 characters otherwise.
+• Text that is displayed on the current device is formatted to a line length of IOM-5 if IOM is defined; otherwise, 75 characters.

 LEFT_MARGIN